eda-ricercatore/gulyas-scripts/notes/gnu-octave.md

 	assigning them to an empty matrix
 	\cite[\S6.1.2, pp. 103]{Eaton2016a}.

+To delete elements of a structure array by assigning each of these
+	elements to an empty matrix \cite[\S6.1.2, pp. 104]{Eaton2016a}.

 #####	Difficulties Faced

 When I called the function size(x), on a nested struct "x", it always